 Policing and Security Branch (PSB) is using an updated formula to calculate funding.
 Grants are now calculated at \$100/kit (2 doses) with a 4-year shelf life.
 As confirmed with policing partners and the health sector, Naloxone kits have decreased in price by \$25/kit and now have a shelf life of 4 years; instead of the previous 2-year expiry.
-To read more about the shelf life extension, please visit: Emergent BioSolutions Announces Shelf-Life Extension for NARCAN® Nasal Spray in Canada | Emergent BioSolutions Inc.
+To read more about the shelf life extension, please visit: Emergent BioSolutions Inc.